TeoField-Marsham/Datashare_Network_implementation/README.md

 ### 3. Intersection

-- After receiving the servers further exponentiations, the client inversely exponentiates them to recover all valid collisions.
+- After receiving the servers tag collection, the client inversely exponentiates them to recover all valid collisions.
 - The sets of tags are compared by hashing them again with some extra identifying information (e.g., document ID + exponentiated keyword).
 - The client identifies which tags match and can conclude which keywords are in both sets and satisfy their query.